raghianimesh/Data-Cleaning-Using-SQL---Company-s-laid-off-data/README.md

 ## Results

-The results of the analysis can be found in the `results` directory of SQL window
+The results of the analysis can be found in the `results` window of SQL window
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or additions.